jnunez03/SQL/README.md

 Our inner query, calculated avg salary, but only uses rows where department is equal to department of employee we are currently looking at.
 You can see this adds an extra column.
 - We use a where clause that references a table in the top level query so that the subquery knows which row is referenced!

-# SUBQUERIES IN FROM CLAUSES
+# SUBQUERIES in FROM CLAUSES
 - file: continuation from previous.